mathias7799/solo/README.md

 ### Portability

-The Flexpool Solo is a highly portable program, so the only dependency you need is the Ethereum node.
+The Flexpool Solo is a highly portable software, and the only dependency you need is the Ethereum node.
 Also, it uses an embedded lightning-fast key-value LevelDB database, so there is no need to set up an external databases.

 ### Speed